cloudmesh/cloudmesh-secchi/README.md

 This is trained model to identify a secchi disk from a given video.
 This model is built on Tensorflow 2.0 using python version 3.6.9.

-This program takes a video <valid format> as in input and detects secchi disc.
+This program takes a video im MP4 or AVI format as in input and detects secchi disc.
 It generates an image file 'secchi.png' to mark image detection frame by frame.

 ## Prerequisite